HolyBlackCat/cpp-tutorials/terminal_for_dummies.md

 MSYS2 is a bit special in this regard, because it doesn't respect the system PATH setting, and uses its own.
 (TODO explain how to change this?)

-For other shells on Windows, you can change PATH in settings.
+For other shells on Windows, you can change PATH in the settings.
 Open the settings, type `env` in the search box, press `Edit the system environment variables` then `Environment Variables...`.

 You will see two lists of variables, with `Path` in both of them.
-The bottom lists applies to every user on your computer, while the top list applies only to you.
-You can edit either, but prefer to add your directories to the beginning of the system-wide PATH, because that gives them priority (TODO link to DLL issues).
+The top list (`User variables`) applies only to your user, while the bottom (`System variables`) applies to every user on this computer.
+You can edit either, but prefer to add your directories **to the beginning of the system-wide PATH** (the second one), because that gives them priority (TODO link to DLL issues).

-You can add e.g. `C:\msys64\ucrt64\bin` to be able to run your compiler from any shell.
+You can add e.g. `C:\msys64\ucrt64\bin` in there to be able to run your compiler from any shell.